k2rajara/jBibHtml/README.md

 # jBibHtml
-A plugin to add bibliographies to Joomla articles using Bibtex files.
+A Joomla plugin to add bibliographies to Joomla articles using Bibtex files.